sharifbhuiyan/Kickstarter_analysis/README.md

 ## 2. Analysis and Challenges:
-<p align="justify">Basically Project has been accomplished based on two technical analysis.
+<p align="justify">Basically Project is accomplished based on two technical analysis.
 Theater outcomes based on launch date and outcomes based on Goals.<p>

 ### i) Theater outcomes based on launch date:
-<p align="justify">A “Pivot table” has been created based on  "successful," "failed," and "canceled" outcomes.
+<p align="justify">A “Pivot table” is created based on  "successful," "failed," and "canceled" outcomes.
 A “Line with markers” chart has been created to visualize campaign outcomes based on launch date.
 It visualizes the relationship between outcomes and launch month.